virocon-organization/virocon/docs/detailed_examples.rst

 As in the 2-dimensional case, lower and upper interval boundaries for the three parameter values needs to be set.
-Here, dist_description_0 is the independent variable (wind speed) which is described by an exponentiated Weibull distribution and split in equally sized intervals of width 2. dist_description_1 (significant wave height) is also described by an exponentiated Weibull distribution and is conditional on the wind speed (indicated by "conditional_on": 1). dist_description_2 (zero-up-crossing period) is described by a Lognormal distribution and is conditional on the significant wave height (indicated by "conditional_on": 1).
+Here, dist_description_0 is the independent variable (wind speed) which is described by an exponentiated Weibull distribution and split in equally sized intervals of width 2 m/s^2 . dist_description_1 (significant wave height) is also described by an exponentiated Weibull distribution and is conditional on the wind speed (indicated by "conditional_on": 0).
+The significant wave height is split in equally sized intervals of width 0.5 m. dist_description_2 (zero-up-crossing period) is described by a Lognormal distribution and is conditional on the significant wave height (indicated by "conditional_on": 1).

 .. code-block:: python